Donie History, Family Crest & Coats of Arms

 The surname Donie was first found in Wiltshire.
 Originally from Normandy, the name was originally spelt Dannet, for De Anet or D'Alneto.
-D'Alnai is mentioned at the Battle of Hastings (Wace) as 'Sire d'Alnai.'
+D'Alnai is mentioned at the Battle of Hastings as 'Sire d'Alnai.'

 Early History of the Donie family

-Another 345 words (25 lines of text) covering the years 1246, 1296, 1500, 1577, 1648 and 1663 are included under the topic Early Donie History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Donie research.
+Another 278 words (20 lines of text) covering the years 1246, 1296, 1500, 1577, 1648 and 1663 are included under the topic Early Donie History in all our PDF Extended History products and printed products wherever possible.

 Donie Spelling Variations

-Anglo-Saxon surnames are characterized by a multitude of spelling variations.
+Until quite recently, the English language has lacked a definite system of spelling rules.
+Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Donie include Dunnett, Dunnet, Donnatt, Donnat, Downett, Downatt, Dunett, Dunet, Donnett and many more.

 Early Notables of the Donie family (pre 1700)

-Another 78 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Donie Notables in all our PDF Extended History products and printed products wherever possible.